Whole Slow Juicers Vs Small Feed Chute Slow Juicers

 (This article focuses specifically on slow juicer technology because with centrifugal juicers the question doesn’t arise.
 Providing you pick a good one – allowing for their inherent limitations on leafy greens and soft fruits – all high speed juicers work well with a large feed chute)

-The Kuvings B6000 (below left) gives a good yield of juice, of about the same consistency of first generation Korean slow juicers with small feed chutes, but with the advantage of less ingredient preparation because with the bigger feed you can drop handfuls of ingredients in at a time.
-The time taken to juice the ingredients is also reduced.
+The Kuvings B Series (below left) gives a good yield of juice, of about the same quality as first generation Korean slow juicers with small feed chutes, but offering the advantage of less ingredient preparation, This is because with the bigger feed you can drop handfuls of ingredients in at a time.
+The time taken to process the ingredients is also reduced slightly.

 So that’s the first point.
-At the time of writing (March 2017) the large chute household models coming out of China offer lower performance than those coming out of South Korea.
+At the time of writing the large chute household models coming out of China offer significantly lower performance than those coming out of South Korea.
 If you’ve never had a juicer before and you buy a Chinese version, you might still be delighted with it and that’s fine.
-But we know that significantly better performance is available, so at present we don't offer them.
+But we know that much better performance is possible, so at present we don’t offer Chinese slow juicers.
 Unfortunately we can’t name names due to legal considerations, but any large feed chute slow juicer currently available for under £300 would raise an eyebrow with us.
 Some brands have the audacity to charge even more for these under-performers, so it can be a case of ‘buyer beware’.

-A recent step change in slow juicer performance was the advent of the ‘double bite’ or 'twin wing' juicing auger in second generation slow juicers like the Omega VSJ843, but these have a smaller feed chute.
-NUC have now responded with a better performing big chute juicer and that technology is found in the Omega MMV702 (The same technology as the Kuvings C9500).
-Juice yield and pulp content from the Omega MMV is comparable with our previous best model, the Omega VSJ843.
-Both machines give a juice that is so free from pulp that sieving it is unnecessary and they perform better than any other slow juicer we’ve tested.
+A recent step change in slow juicer performance was the advent of the ‘double bite’ or ‘twin wing’ juicing auger in second generation slow juicers like the Omega VSJ843, but these have a smaller feed chute.
+NUC have now responded with a better performing big chute juicer and that technology is also found in the Omega MMV702 (The same technology as the Kuvings C9500).
+Juice yield and pulp content from the latest generation of NUC factory juicers is comparable with our previous best model, the Omega VSJ843.
+Both machines give a juice that is so free from pulp that sieving it is unnecessary, and they perform better than any other slow juicers we’ve tested.

 Is Chopping Ingredients Really A Big Deal?